fiberplane/docs/docs/providers/tutorial-create-a-provider.md

 You should be able to run the query from Studio now!
 To test it

 - Open `studio.fiberplane.com` and switch to your personal workspace
-- Add the data source for `catnip` from the proxy to your workspace.
+- Add the data source for `catnip` from the daemon to your workspace.
 - Create a new notebook in your workspace
 - Try typing `/catnip` in a cell, and select your `Catnip: find closest dispenser` action